ibm-cloud-docs/vpc/file_storage_vpc_create_replication.md

 Use the CLI to create a file share with replication, or update a file share to include replication.

-### Create a new file share with replication from the CLI
+### Create a file share with replication from the CLI
 {: #fs-create-new-share-replica-cli}

 Run the `ibmcloud is share-create` command and specify the following properties to define the replica share for a new file share:

-* `--replica-share-iops`: The maximum input/output operation performance bandwidth per second for the file share; applicable for custom profile file share.
+* `--replica-share-iops`- The maximum input/output operation performance bandwidth per second for the file share; applicable for custom profile file share.
-* `--replica-share-name`: Specify a name for the replica file share.
+* `--replica-share-name`- Specify a name for the replica file share.
-* `--replica-share-profile`:` The profile the file share uses.
+* `--replica-share-profile`- The profile the file share uses.
-* `--replica-cron-spec`: The cron specification for the file share replication schedule.
+* `--replica-cron-spec`- The cron specification for the file share replication schedule.
-* `--replica-mount-target`: TARGETS_JSON|@TARGETS_JSON_FILE, specify file share mount targets in JSON or in a JSON file.
+* `--replica-mount-target`- TARGETS_JSON|@TARGETS_JSON_FILE, specify file share mount targets in JSON or in a JSON file.
-* `--replica-zone`: The zone in which th  replica file share will reside.
+* `--replica-zone`- The zone in which the replica file share is to reside.
 It must be a different zone in the same region as the source share.

 Syntax: